 How do you make Protein Balls?

-2. Add the peanut butter, honey, vanilla, salt.
-Mix well.
+2. Mix well.
 Using a stand mixer for this recipe is the best way to get the ingredients to stick together nicely and make the protein balls easy to roll.
 If you don’t have a stand mixer, a hand mixer will do!
+I don’t think a food processor would do well with this recipe because it’s so thick.

-3. Chill mixture in the refrigerator for an hour, then roll out balls about an inch in diameter.
+3. Optional: Chill mixture in the refrigerator for an hour, then roll out balls about an inch in diameter.
 The chilling helps you roll the mixture.
+You can also roll them right away if the mixture cooperates.
+For tips about how to fix a mixture that is too dry or too sticky, see below!

 4. Store in an airtight container.
 I prefer to keep them in the fridge.